-This is probably the easiest place that a child has to go barefoot on a regular basis.
+Home is the easiest place for a child to go barefoot on a regular basis.
 Both while in and out of the house, kids can easily be without footwear and not have to worry about the pressures of society.

 One slight exception to being barefoot at home may be while in the kitchen and working with sharp objects.
 Dropping a knife on a bare foot, or hand, can be dangerous.
 However, it’s much more likely that hands and fingers would be injured than feet.